cloudcreate-dk/essentials-project/components/README.md

 a `QueuedMessageHandler`, by registering it as a `DurableQueueConsumer` using `DurableQueues#consumeFromQueue(QueueName, QueuedMessageHandler, QueueRedeliveryPolicy, int)`

-The `DurableQueues` supports delayed message delivery as well as **Dead Letter Messages**, which are messages that have been marked as a **Dead Letter Messages** (due to an error processing the message).
+The `DurableQueues` supports delayed message delivery as well as **Poison-Message/Dead-Letter-Messages**, which are messages that have been marked as a **Dead Letter Messages** (due to an error processing the message).
-Dead Letter Messages won't be delivered to a `DurableQueueConsumer`, unless you call `DurableQueues#resurrectDeadLetterMessage(QueueEntryId, Duration)`
+Dead Letter Messages won't be delivered to a `DurableQueueConsumer`, unless you call `DurableQueues#resurrectDeadLetterMessage(QueueEntryId, Duration)` (or run a database script)

-The `DurableQueueConsumer` supports retrying failed messages, according to the specified `QueueRedeliveryPolicy`, and ultimately marking a repeatedly failing message as a **Dead Letter Message**.
+The `DurableQueueConsumer` supports retrying failed messages, according to the specified `RedeliveryPolicy`, and ultimately marking a repeatedly failing message as a **Poison-Message/Dead-Letter-Message**.
-The `QueueRedeliveryPolicy` supports fixed, linear and exponential backoff strategies.
+The `RedeliveryPolicy` supports fixed, linear and exponential backoff strategies.

 ## PostgresqlDurableQueues